A computer should rarely ever run at 100% Disk Usage, especially a new computer.

 7) Turn off Feedback and Diagnostics.

 1. Press Windows Key and i.
 2. Click Privacy.
-3. Click Feedback and Diagnostics.
+3. Click Diagnostics and Feedback.
 4. Find the section called Feedback Frequency.
 5. Click the dropdown and choose NEVER.

 8) Disable Prefetch and Superfetch.